MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/web-api-overview.md

 ## Security with the portals Web API

-You can configure record-based security to individual records in portals by using [entity permissions](configure/assign-entity-permissions.md).
-The portals Web API accesses entity records and follows the entity permissions given to users through the associated [web role](configure/create-web-roles.md).
+You can configure record-based security to individual records in portals by using [table permissions](configure/assign-entity-permissions.md).
+The portals Web API accesses entity records and follows the table permissions given to users through the associated [web role](configure/create-web-roles.md).

 ![Portals Web API security](media/web-api/portals-Webapi-security.png "Portals Web API security architecture")